How Do I Apply for Financial Aid? - Boston

-Complete the Free Application for Federal Student Aid (Renewal or new form.)
+Complete the Free Application for Federal Student Aid (FAFSA) here.
+Use this application for a renewal or to file for the first time.
 The school code for Gordon-Conwell is G09747.
-You may submit a FAFSA online by clicking here.

 Financial Aid Decision